zephyrproject-rtos/zephyr/doc/guides/test/twister.rst

 - The test configuration has defined a ``harness`` but you don't have it or haven't set it up.
 - The target device is not connected and not available for flashing
-- You or some higher level automation invoked sanitycheck with ``--build-only``.
+- You or some higher level automation invoked twister with ``--build-only``.

 These also affect the outputs of ``--testcase-report`` and